caspg/caspg.github.io/_drafts/gpx-tracks-in-elixir-and-postgis.md

 Lately, I'm playing with an idea of creating a web app for storing and visualising my cycling rides.
 Think about something like my own private version of Strava.
 Most of the popular activity trackers, allow to export your activities as a **GPX** files.
 We can use those files to import an activity to the other service, for example to the one that we will build in a moment.

-In this blog post, I would like to present my findings on how to accomplish that using Elixir/Phoenix and PostgreSQL.
+In this blog post, I would like to present my findings on how to store and visualize gpx tracks using Elixir/Phoenix, PostgreSQL and little bit of JavaScript.
 The plan is to parse GPX file and extract track's data.
 Save it in PostgreSQL as a **geometry** type, which comes with [PostGIS](https://postgis.net/), spatial database extension.
 Finally, visualize track using [Leaflet.js](https://leafletjs.com/), interactive web map

 <br />

-## Quick intro to GPX files
+## GPX intro

 **GPX** (GPS Exchange Format) is an XML data format, designed to share GPS data between software applications.
 It was developed by company named TopoGrafix.
 First release was in 2002 and latest, GPX 1.1, in 2004.
 You can find more info about the format at the [gpx website](https://www.topografix.com/gpx.asp).